bfv/compilert/README.md

 Tools like PCT can use more than 1 thread for compilation, OpenEdge however saves apart from the class it's compiling also the Base Class(es).
 When more than one thread tries to save the same base class at same moment, the session stops/crashes.
 Compilert compiles in several threads (processes actually), each using its own directory.
 When finished all the .r's are copied to the target directory.

+So far this has been tested on Windows only.
+Linux experiences are welcome.

 ## configuration
 The working idea is to be able to use more than 1 core for compiling your OE project based on a configuration like this:
 ```